snootched/ha-card-formbuilder/README.md

 ```
 In this example, the "Background Color" control will be disabled if `someOtherCondition` is false.

-## `selector: select` - Dynamic Options List
+#### optionsCondition [Dynamic Options list for `selector: select`]

 You can dynamically generate options arrays for the `select` selector based on expressions.
-For example, you can list CSS variables that start with a specific prefix.
+For example with access to our context, you can list CSS variables that start with a specific prefix.

 ```yaml
 - controls: